What is cloud computing?

-- Cost unpredictability.
-Pay-as-you-go subscription plans for cloud use, along with scaling resources to accommodate fluctuating workload demands, can make it tough to define and predict final costs.
-Cloud costs are also frequently interdependent, with one cloud service often utilizing one or more other cloud services -- all of which appear in the recurring monthly bill.
+- Unpredictable costs.
+Pay-as-you-go subscription plans for cloud use, along with scaling resources to accommodate fluctuating workload demands, can make it difficult to define and predict final costs.
+Cloud costs are also frequently interdependent, with one cloud service often using one or more other cloud services -- all of which appear in the recurring monthly bill.
 This can create additional unplanned cloud costs.

-- Lack of capability and expertise.
-With cloud-supporting technologies rapidly advancing, organizations are struggling to keep up with the growing demand for tools and employees with the proper skill sets and knowledge needed to architect, deploy, and manage workloads and data in a cloud.
+- Lack of expertise.
+With cloud-supporting technologies rapidly advancing, organizations are struggling to keep up with the growing demand for tools and employees with the proper skills and knowledge needed to architect, deploy and manage workloads and data in a cloud.

-- IT governance.
-The emphasis on do-it-yourself capability in cloud computing can make IT governance difficult, as there is no control over provisioning, deprovisioning and management of infrastructure operations.
-This can make it challenging to properly manage risks and security, IT compliance and data quality.
+- IT governance difficulties.
+The emphasis on do-it-yourself in cloud computing can make IT governance difficult, as there's no control over provisioning, deprovisioning and management of infrastructure operations.
+This can make it challenging for organizations to properly manage risks and security, IT compliance and data quality.

 - Compliance with industry laws.
 When transferring data from on-premises local storage into cloud storage, it can be difficult to manage compliance with industry regulations through a third party.
-It's important to know where data and workloads are actually hosted in order to maintain regulatory compliance and proper business governance.
+It's important to know where data and workloads are actually hosted to maintain regulatory compliance and proper business governance.

 - Management of multiple clouds.
 Every cloud is different, so multi-cloud deployments can disjoint efforts to address more general cloud computing challenges.

 - Cloud performance.
 Performance -- such as latency -- is largely beyond the control of the organization contracting cloud services with a provider.
-Network and provider outages can interfere with productivity and disrupt business processes if organizations are not prepared with contingency plans.
+Network and provider outages can interfere with productivity and disrupt business processes if organizations aren't prepared with contingency plans.

 - Cloud migration.
 The process of moving applications and other data to the cloud often causes complications.
 Migration projects frequently take longer than anticipated and go over budget.
-The issue of workload and data repatriation -- moving from the cloud back to a local data center -- is often overlooked until unforeseen cost or performance problems arise.
+The issue of workload and data repatriation -- moving from the cloud back to a local data center -- is often overlooked until unforeseen costs or performance problems arise.